andrebrait/1g1r-romset-generator/README.md

         -o,--output-dir=PATH    If provided, ROMs will be copied to an output directory Ex.: -o "C:\Users\John\Downloads\Emulators\SNES\ROMs\1G1R"
-        --move                  If set, ROMs will be moved, instead of copied, to the output directory
+        --move                  If set, ROMs will be moved, instead of copied, to the output directory --use-hashes            If set, ROM file hashes are going to be used to identify candidates

 # Filtering:
         --no-bios               Filter out BIOSes